aquasecurity/tracee/docs/tracing/output-options.md

     If you are filtering for an event that is not a syscall ("security_file_open", for example), which sometimes is needed to avoid [TOCTOU](https://blog.aquasec.com/linux-vulnerabilitie-tracee), you may
-    opt to also detect which syscal has generated that event.
+    opt to also detect which syscall has generated that event.

     ```text
     $ sudo ./dist/tracee-ebpf --output json --trace comm=bash --trace follow --trace event=security_file_open --output option:detect-syscall